hulksunil/Shoe_Store/README.md

 # Shoe Store

 This project uses node.js.
-It requires express, body-parser, and busboy.
+It requires express, body-parser, and multer.

 #### If you don't have these modules

 `npm install express`<br/>
 `npm install body-parser`<br/>
-`npm install busboy`
+`npm install multer`

 ## How to run